5 Dog Breeds That Start With Y

 by doc_ralph is licensed under CC BY-NC-SA 2.0

-The Yorkshire Terrier is starting our list of dog breeds that start with Y. It is a small and energetic breed of dog.
+The Yorkshire Terrier is the first dog breed on our list that starts with Y. It is a small and energetic breed.

 It was developed in England in the mid-19th century and is known for its long, silky coat and spunky personality.